andrewcooke/choochoo/README.md

 training plans to be entered and displayed.

 Customization (fields, training plans, etc) must be done via Python or SQL.
-There is no graphical user interface.
+There is no graphical user interface for comnfiguration.
 This presents a steep learning curve but is ultimately very flexible - "any" training plan can be accomodated.
 Python code for generating example plans is included (see package `ch2.config.plan`).

 Data are processed via "pipelines".
 These are Python classes whose class names are also configured in the database.
 Existing pipelines